SiddharthShyniben/template/.github/PULL_REQUEST_TEMPLATES/feature-change.md

 <!--

 Please describe the changes in a single line that explains this improvement in terms that a user can understand.
-This text will be used in Atom's release notes.
+This text will be used in project_title's release notes.

 If this change is not user-facing or notable enough to be included in release notes you may use the strings "Not applicable" or "N/A" here.